GoogleCloudPlatform/cloud-opensource-java/docs/JLBP-16.md

    This usually requires submitting a patch to another project and waiting for it to release.

-2. Add a direct dependency on the misaligned dependency to your own project, even though your project does not directly import any of that dependency's classes.
+2. Add the newer version of the dependency to the `dependencyManagement` section of your project, even though it does not directly import any of that dependency's classes.

-The `requireUpperBoundDeps` enforcer rule check verifies that a project uses the highest version of each dependency in your dependency tree.
+The `requireUpperBoundDeps` enforcer rule verifies that a project uses the highest version of each dependency in your dependency tree.

 To ensure that dependencies between modules in the project are consistent,